Body Shape Guide

 Beyond Fruits: Other Body Shape Systems

-While fruit names are popular, there are other systems for categorizing body shapes:
+While fruit names are popular, there are other systems for categorizing body shapes used by fashion professionals.

 Geometric:Rectangle, Triangle, Inverted Triangle, Oval, Hourglass